ExpressionEngine/ExpressionEngine-User-Guide/source/channel/channel_entries.rst

 ::

-	sticky="no"
+	sticky="yes" sticky="no" sticky="only"

-By default, sticky topics always remain at the top of the page.
-You can manually turn off stickies by using the above parameter.
+By default, sticky topics always remain at the top of the page ("yes").
+You can manually turn off stickies by setting the parameter to "no".
+If set to "only", only "sticky" entries are included in the results.

 .. _channel_entries_track_views: